hey-august/hey-august/README.md

 ## ⭐️ Favorite projects

-Here is a list of some of the projects I'm most interested in.
+Here is a list of some of my favorite open-source projects.

 |Project|What it is|Why it's cool|
 |:--|:--|:--|